Description

 • ^As of the 1939 publication date of M.Dv.
 Nr.
 170,47, no AA version of the HE L/4,4 nose fuze was in service for these weapons.
 However, the post-war USN NAVTECMISEU Technical Report #191-45 "Standard German Projectile Fuzes" lists the time fuze Z.Z.
 S/60 nA as being used on the 28 cm Spgr.
 L/4,4 Kz (m.Hb) which implicitly means that sometime during the war an AA version of this projectile was issued.
 The AA projectile was the same as the standard HE Nose Fuze projectile, but had a time fuze in place of the instantaneous impact fuze and did not use the ballistic cap (windshield).
 This AA projectile was similar to that for the 15 cm/60 (5.9") SK C/25, see Anti-Aircraft Projectiles on that datapage for a sketch.

-• ^These guns, like most large caliber German guns, used a "fore charge" which was propellant in a silk bag, and a "main charge" which was propellant in a brass case.
+• ^These guns, like most large caliber German guns, used a "fore charge" which was propellant in a silk bag, and a "rear charge" which was propellant in a brass case.
 The brass case helped to seal the breech of the gun.

 • ^This is the design figure.
 "German Warships 1815-1945" says that the actual outfit ranged from 105 to 150 rounds.